open-amt-cloud-toolkit/docs/docs/GetStarted/prerequisites.md

 **To connect the managed device:**

 - Run RPC on a managed device.
-- Manage the device with MPS.
+- Manage the device with MPS through the Sample Web UI.

 These sections include instructions for Windows and Linux* environments.
 Run instructions in a terminal window, the Windows Command Prompt in Administrator mode or the Linux shell/terminal.